 The proposed MRes in Geography will provide a research pathway for those wishing to pursue a PhD after their masters degree or as part of their ESRC-recognised 1+3 research training for their PhD in human geography.
 Based around the School's successful MA/MSC in Geography, the MRes will combine advanced training in wider social science research approaches and methodologies, with specialist study of human geography fro those wishing to pursue a PhD.
-The programme was introduced following the successful Queen Mary-Goldsmiths bid to become an ESRC Doctoral Training Centre.
+The programme was introduced following the successful Queen Mary-Goldsmiths bid to become an ESRC Doctoral Training Centre and has been retained as a pathway in Queen Mary's new partnership with KCL and Imperial in the London Interdisciplinary Social Science Doctoral Training Partnership.
 The MRes satisfied the research training requirements of the ESRC 1 +element of the 1+3 components.
 It will enable the School to continue to attract high quality students eligible for ESRC funding.
 It will provide core training for those students seeking to pursue postgraduate study and ultimately an academic career in the social sciences.